Skip to main content

 character:stop()

-You can change the playback speed of an animation by modifying the speed property.
+You can change the animation playback speed by adjusting the speed property.

 -- Double the playback speed